nkdas/ems/README.md

 **Foreign Keys:**
-- If  a table has a foreign key column of another table then the column will be like **userId** where user is the singular of users**table name** and "id** is the reference column name in users table.
+- If  a table has a foreign key column of another table then the column will be like **userId** where user is the singular of users **(table name)** and **id** is the reference column name in users table.

 **Collation:**
 **utf8_general_ci** for all char, varchar or text fields.

 **Datatypes:**
 - Should be choosen smartly.
-- Choose datatype as timestamp if allowed instead of datetime as datetime takes 4 bytes where as timestamp is only 2 bytes.
+- Choose datatype as timestamp instead of datetime (if allowed) as datetime takes 4 bytes where as timestamp is only 2 bytes.
-- Using tiny int instead of enum in fileds like status or user types as tiny int takes only one byte where as enum one or two bytes based on the options (Please do not forget to add proper comment)
+- Using tiny int instead of enum (in fileds like status or user types) as tiny int takes only one byte where as enum one or two bytes based on the options (Please do not forget to add proper comment)
--  Look into datatypes properly before choosing for the field like **TINYINT, SMALLINT, MEDIUMINT** and INT takes 1, 2, 3 and 4 bytes respectively.
+-  Look into datatypes properly before choosing for the field like **TINYINT, SMALLINT, MEDIUMINT** and **INT** which take 1, 2, 3 and 4 bytes respectively.

 **Field Size:**
-- Choose appopriate number looking into column like name should not be VARCHAR(255) as in real a name cannot have 255 character long.
+- Choose appopriate Field Size for columns.
+Like a name should not be VARCHAR(255), as in real a name won't be 255 characters long.

 **Points to Takecare:**
-- Avoiding to allow Null in fields if possible.
+- Avoid allowing Null in fields if possible.
-- Using unsigned instead of signed if the column expected to take only positive values like auto increament fileds.
+- Use unsigned instead of signed if the column is expected to take only positive values like auto increament fields.
 - Use comments wherever required.